anton325/Speedreader/README.md

 # Install the required Python packages
 pip install -r requirements.txt

+# Run the main
+python Speedreader.py
 ```
 ## Usage

 To use SpeedReader, simply load your EPUB file through the user interface, and adjust the speed using the provided controls.
 The software will display words one at a time at your chosen speed.
+You can try this by loading the free EPUB file of Pride and Prejudice in books/

 ## Screenshots